 These frittata muffins are a 20 minute baked egg dish perfect for breakfast on the go or afternoon snacks.
-They’re packed with protein a veggies too!
+They’re dairy free and packed with protein and veggies too!

 Fun Fact: Lactose-free milk tastes just like regular milk, so give it a try if you struggle with dairy.
 Also, most cheddar is naturally lactose-free, so try cheddar if you need a salty, dairy fix.

 You can also use a plant based milk like almond or cashew milk in this recipe, so that you have a fully dairy free frittata if you are vegetarian